ZANSIN-sec/ZANSIN/documents/Deploymentation.md

 # Environment Setup

+## Before installation of ZANSIN

+You should check IP addresses of both machines.
+They are used to connect from ZANSIN Controll Server to ZANSIN Training Machine directory, so they don't have to global IP addresses.

 ## Log in as zansin at zansin control server

 First, log in to the zansin control server as the `zansin` user.
 After logging in, ensure you are in the zansin user's home directory.